Regents usually take on at least one specific assignment during their term. Assignments may include the following:

 • Facilitate all Class Advisor meetings during Institute week.

-*Traditionally, this assignment is given to the Vice Chair.
+*This assignment is given to the Vice Chair.

-Lunch Roundtable Discussions
+Lunch Roundtable Discussions (optional)

 • Coordinate logistics with staff and market to attendees.